 These two intermediate Notes between the Tonic and the Dominant descending, are Discords of regular and irregular Transition.
 They are explained by an After-note and an Appoggiatura, as in the following Example:

-364. The same Base Passage (a Semitone lower in D Major) is employed by Handel; in which the Notes are not transient but each bears its own proper Harmony, according to the reversed Gradation from the Dominant.\ used as a mark, to show the continuance of the first Harmony.
-Emanuel Bach (Versuch, 2d Part,) has proposed several methods of distinguishing the Notes of irregular Transition from those of the Harmony.
-He prefers the oblique stroke; a specimen of which may be seen in Heck.
-Mr. Kollmann (Essay on Harmony,) has explained the two kinds of Transition in the class of Accidental Chords.
+364. The same Base Passage (a Semitone lower in D Major) is employed by Handel; in which the Notes are not transient, but each bears its own proper Harmony, according to the reversed Gradation from the Dominant.\

 (Hallelujah-Messiah.)